Have you ever gone back and actually LOOKED at the photos you took from the first time you went traveling?

 PEOPLE

 What the hell was I thinking?
 I have no idea.
 I would love to say that I was probably just testing the film here, but seeing some of my other horrific outstanding photographs, I probably had a reason for this.
-There’s come people, and some street poles, and a totally washed out sky.
+There’s some people, and some street poles, and a totally washed out sky.
 Obviously I was trying to get something without actually approaching people.
 I think I will call this photo “Stalker in Zagreb, Croatia”.
 No idea what I am thinking here.

 And here is a random dude with a backpack in Zagreb.
 Another from my Stalker series.
 I was probably trying to get a photo of the fountain, from across the street, on the other side of the trash and light post.
 Why I thought this was good is beyond me.
 But don’t worry, I have a bunch of awesome Fountain photos in the next My First Travel Photos post (oh god, I have so much awesome I need multiple posts)